 The guide has a radio for contact with the yacht and can easily change the pickup point if you are tired, or if you wish to walk for longer.
 It also means we are never fixed to a schedule, and the day can be quite spontaneous.

-We provide a delightful platter lunch, which you’ll enjoy aboard the yacht, which has large areas to relax and enjoy the day.
+We provide a delightful platter lunch, which you’ll enjoy aboard the yacht or catamaran, both of which have areas to relax and enjoy the day.

 We also can combine hiking and walking with sea kayaking.
 We schedule the sea kayaking for morning or afternoon depending on the tide.
 If it is a morning high tide we kayak from Anchorage to Bark Bay, if it is an afternoon high tide we kayak from Bark Bay to Anchorage.
 This enables paddling into Torrent Bay and Falls River on the tide, and if it’s an afternoon paddle, paddling with the sea breeze back to Anchorage.